OABONNY Logo

 You can buy a book about Lyon Mountain Miners.

 Candycat13 writes "Since moving here in 1995 this has been one of my 'obsessions'.
 I have been to the Lyon Mt museum (dragging my husband w/ me) and fully recommend it to anyone who attempts a visit to the mine first.
-They have a wealth of info and a remarkable ability to make you understand and feel what these miners and thir families went thru.
-Many of the volunteers are the reletives of a former miners.
-The mine remenants are open if you dare to go.
+They have a wealth of info and a remarkable ability to make you understand and feel what these miners and their families went thru.
+Many of the volunteers are the relatives of a former miners.
+The mine remnants are open if you dare to go.
 I absolutely love this place!!!
-I have over 70 pics of the mines works inside and out.
+I have over 70 picks of the mines works inside and out.
 I can find my around there in the dark (except for the lower stages...Even light does not penetrate that far...I am brave ..but not that BRAVE.)
 I don't know why more people don't go and enjoy the 'air'.

 Just a note... there are a few black, bottomless holes.. don't go traipsing around in the first building w/out a good light."